 Rather than receiving too little oxygen, the pilots of one of the world’s most advanced fighter aircraft could be taking in too much, according to a NASA assessment of the F-22’s life support system.
 Pilots of the Raptor have for years experienced breathing difficulties and something now called “Raptor cough.”
 The Air Force launched serious investigations into the problem in 2008, after pilots reported an increasing number of “hypoxia-like symptoms.”
 Since that time, the Air Force ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Decodes Trouble With F-22".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Decodes Trouble With F-22".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.